T

 landmark

-The official residence of the Spanish Royal Family, though now used only for state ceremonies.
-Explore its opulent state rooms, armory, and pharmacy.
+The official residence of the Spanish Royal Family, though now used mainly for state ceremonies.
+Marvel at its opulent state rooms, armory, and pharmacy.

 • Audio guides are available and highly recommended.